Chagas disease, or American trypanosomiasis, is a condition that causes gradual organ damage. Without treatment, it can be fatal.

 Symptoms of acute Chagas disease

-The acute stage of Chagas disease lasts for around 2 months.
-During this time, there are a high number of parasites circulating in the blood.
+The acute stage of Chagas disease lasts for around

 The symptoms are typically mild and unspecific and may include: